 Your pet’s oral health has a major impact on his physical health, and the costs associated with veterinary dental care can be just as expensive as your own dental visits.
-For these reasons, we recommend adding a dental plan to your pet insurance policy.
-A dental policy can help you manage the costs of both emergency and routine dental services for your dog or cat, giving you peace of mind and saving you money in the long run.
+For these reasons, we recommend adding dental pet insurance to your pet insurance policy.
+A dental pet insurance policy can help you manage the costs of both emergency and routine dental services for your dog or cat, giving you peace of mind and saving you money in the long run.

-If you’re wondering whether pet insurance with dental is right for you, review these five reasons why you should get it.
-From protecting their overall health to ensuring fun play for the rest of their lives, pet dental insurance is a powerful tool to have on hand.
+If you’re wondering whether dental pet insurance is right for you and your pet, review these five reasons why you should get it.
+From protecting your cat or dog’s overall health to ensuring fun play for the rest of their lives, pet dental insurance is a powerful tool to have on hand.

 1. Unexpected Vet Costs Happen at Any Age

 As pet owners, we know that we could end up at the vet at any point with concerns over our pet’s physical health.
 However, you may not realize that some of these health issues could be caused by your pet’s poor dental hygiene.
 You could be facing high vet bills from a lack of providing your dog or cat with routine dental care.
 The American Veterinary Medical Association (AVMA) reported that 70% of cats and 80% of dogs have oral disease by the age of three.
 And not all oral issues are caused by a lack of teeth brushing; some problems present themselves because of trauma your pet experiences as they live, play, and explore the world around them with their mouths.

 Here, we’ve provided some of the most common dental problems that dogs and cats experience that could cause emergency vet visits down the road (and that dental pet insurance may help cover the cost of):

 This is a bacterial infection of your pet’s dental tissue, which can affect the gums, ligaments, and bones in your pet’s jaw.
 Gum disease can lead to tooth loss if it is left untreated.
 Two forms of gum disease are gingivitis and periodontitis.

 Gingivitis causes the gums to swell, turn red or purple, and bleed.
 It can also cause bad breath, which most pet owners may notice during these early stages.
 At this stage of gum disease, the ligaments and bones are not affected and preventative treatment can still be taken.
 However, if regular dental care isn’t practiced at home or in the vet, gingivitis could lead to periodontitis, which causes tissue damage in the gums, ligaments, and bones.
 Unfortunately, periodontitis is irreversible, so the vet will often perform tooth extractions on top of professional cleaning to treat it.

 Gingivitis is often diagnosed around age two, and periodontitis is commonly diagnosed around four to six years old.

 Also known as pulpitis, this disease occurs when the tooth’s living tissue is damaged or infected.
 It typically presents itself when your pet’s jaw is injured or fractured, such as in a car accident, when it plays aggressively, or when it chews on hard objects like antlers or fences (which is why dental insurance for dogs is especially important since they are more prone to chewing on these objects when they are stressed or bored).
 It also occurs when there’s an enamel abnormality or tooth decay.
 Treatment may require a tooth extraction or root canal.